 2 Pão de Ló

-Pão de Ló is a delicate Portuguese sponge cake that comes in plain egg or chocolate flavors.
+Pão de Ló is a delicate Portuguese sponge cake that comes in plain egg or chocolate flavors and quickly earned a spot on my list of the best Portuguese desserts.

 There must be an ongoing battle between cake makers, because António Oliveira named his sponge cake O Melhor Pão de Ló do Universo, or the best sponge cake in the universe, which sounds like a one up to Carlos Lopes Bras’ O Melhor Bolo de Chocolate do Mundo, or the best chocolate cake in the world.
 We haven’t had Oliveira’s version of Pão de Ló, but if it’s anything like the version at Mercearia Criativa across from Jardim da Alameda Dom Afonso Henriques, it’s the clear winner.
 The Pão de Ló here had such a tender crumb, it almost oozed in the middle.

-If you’ve been to Oahu, chances are you’ve stuffed your face at Leonard’s Bakery with big balls of fried dough, sprinkled with sugar.
+If you’ve been to Oahu, Hawaii, chances are you’ve stuffed your face at Leonard’s Bakery with big balls of fried dough, sprinkled with sugar.
 Or even better, you’ve found the smaller, more delicate version at the Sugar Beach Bake Shop in Kihei, Maui (and please tell me you got them with Li Hing Mui powder!)
 We’d always heard malasadas were Portuguese donuts, and therefore expected to pick up a dozen every morning for breakfast in Lisbon.
 But, this is only partially correct.
 They are Portuguese, but specifically from the island of São Miguel, part of the Azores, which is over 1,500 km offshore from mainland Portugal.

 We kept an eagle eye out for these bits of fluffy fried perfection, and finally, on a standard stop at our local bakery, I spotted what could potentially be malasadas.
 They were amazing and wonderful, and of course when I went back the next day, they were nowhere to be found.
 They were like the unicorn of baked goods during our time in Lisbon.
 If you find them, eat them like there’s no tomorrow, because they are one of the best desserts in Portugal.

 4 The Portuguese Cronut